-- the Company's corporate strategy and strategic objectives; - the availability of various forms of external financing to fund the Company's ongoing liabilities and commitments; - the expected benefits of the Cell PouchTM for therapeutic cells and tissue; - the direct and indirect impact of COVID-19 on our business and operations, including supply chain, manufacturing, research and development costs, clinical trials, contracted service providers and employees; - the conduct of preclinical studies and clinical trials of our Cell Pouch and Cell Pouch System for the treatment of insulin-dependent diabetes; - the expected preclinical and clinical benefit of our hypothyroid cell therapy program; - the expected preclinical and clinical benefit of the cell therapy hemophilia A program and benefits gained from the completed work related to the European Commission Horizon 2020 Program grant received;
+- the Company's corporate strategy and strategic objectives; - the availability of various forms of external financing to fund the Company's ongoing liabilities and commitments: - the expected benefits of the Cell PouchTM for therapeutic cells and tissue; - the conduct of preclinical studies and clinical trials of our Cell Pouch and Cell Pouch System for the treatment of insulin-dependent diabetes; - the expected benefits of our hypothyroid cell therapy program; - the expected benefits of the cell therapy hemophilia A program and benefits gained from the completed work related to the European Commission Horizon 2020 Program grant received; - the intention to protect therapeutic cells within the Cell Pouch from immune attack using local immune protection technologies such as conformal coating, microencapsulation and/or geneediting approaches, or using systemic anti-rejection regimens or a combination thereof; - Sernova's intentions and ability to secure academic and pharmaceutical/medtech collaborations to develop and implement partnering strategies and manage partnerships;

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND SIX MONTHS ENDED APRIL 30, 2020 AND 2019
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE AND NINE MONTHS ENDED JULY 31, 2020 AND 2019

-- the intention to protect therapeutic cells within the Cell Pouch from immune attack using local immune protection technologies such as conformal coating, microencapsulation and / or gene editing approaches, or using systemic anti-rejection regimens or a combination thereof; - Sernova's intentions and ability to secure academic and pharmaceutical / medtech collaborations to develop and implement partnering strategies and manage partnerships; - the intention and ability to use human autograft cells or human donor allograft cells or tissues or xenogeneic cells for treatment and the intention to use human stem cell-derived cells, considered unlimited cell sources for our Cell Pouch and Cell Pouch System for the potential treatment of diseases: - the intention and ability to obtain regulatory clearance for clinical trials and marketing approval of the Cell Pouch or Cell Pouch System for the treatment of insulin-dependent diabetes, hemophilia, hypothyroid disease, and other indications; - expectations that the Cell Pouch technologies are unique and may become the standard of care in therapeutic cell transplantation if they prove to be safe and effective in clinical trials; - expectations with respect to the cost of Sernova's products, clinical trials, and commercialization of our products; - sales and marketing strategy of our Cell Pouch or Cell Pouch System and associated technologies; - intentions regarding the development and protection of Sernova's intellectual property; - intentions with respect to obtaining licenses for technologies related to the Cell Pouch System; - the intention to develop next-generation Cell Pouch related technologies; - sufficient availability of Cell Pouch product for the conduct of preclinical studies, clinical trials and following marketing approval for commercial use; and - general business and economic events.
+- the intention and ability to use human autograft cells or human donor allograft cells or tissues or xenogeneic cells for treatment and the intention to use human stem cell-derived cells, considered unlimited cell sources for our Cell Pouch and Cell Pouch System for the potential treatment of diseases: - the intention and ability to obtain regulatory clearance for clinical trials and marketing approval of the Cell Pouch or Cell Pouch System for the treatment of insulin-dependent diabetes, hemophilia, hypothyroid disease, and other indications; - expectations that the Cell Pouch technologies are unique and may become the standard of care in therapeutic cell transplantation if they prove to be safe and effective in clinical trials; - expectations with respect to the cost of Sernova's products, clinical trials, and commercialization of our products; - sales and marketing strategy of our Cell Pouch or Cell Pouch System and associated technologies; - intentions regarding the development and protection of Sernova's intellectual property; - intentions with respect to obtaining licenses for technologies related to the Cell Pouch System; - the intention to develop next-generation Cell Pouch related technologies; - sufficient availability of Cell Pouch product for the conduct of preclinical studies, clinical trials and following marketing approval for commercial use; - the direct and indirect impact of the novel coronavirus (COVID-19) on our business and operations, including supply chain, manufacturing, research and development costs, clinical trials and patient enrollment, contracted service providers and employees; and - general business and economic events.

-In developing the forward-looking statements in this MD&A, the Company has applied several material assumptions, including the availability of financing on reasonable terms, the Company's ability to form and maintain strategic alliances with other business entities and general business and economic conditions.
+In developing the forward-looking statements in this MD&A, the Company has applied several material assumptions, including the availability of financing on reasonable terms, the ability to form and maintain strategic alliances with other business entities, and general business and economic conditions.

-Forward-looking information is based on the reasonable assumptions, estimates, analysis and opinions of management made in light of its experience and perception of trends, current conditions, and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances at the date that such statements are made, but which may prove to be incorrect.
+Forward-looking information is based on the reasonable assumptions, estimates, analysis, and opinions of management made in light of its experience and perception of trends, current conditions, and expected developments, as well as other factors that management believes to be relevant and reasonable in the circumstances at the date that such statements are made, but which may prove to be incorrect.
 We believe that the assumptions and expectations reflected in such forward-looking information are reasonable.